erich666/McUsd/README.md

 There are [a few renderers in Omniverse](https://docs.omniverse.nvidia.com/prod_kit/prod_materials-and-rendering/render-settings_overview.html), along with the hydra renderer Pixar Storm being included as an option.
 All results are from Omniverse Create 2022.3.0-beta.5.

-### Omniverse RTX - Interactive (Path Tracing)

-Load procedure: Nothing further.
 By default, the "RTX - Interactive (Path Tracing)" is used.
 This renderer is progressive, shooting more and more frames of rays and blending these results in.
 Here is the render after around 140 frames or so:

 ![Omniverse RTX - Interactive (Path Tracing)](/images/ov_interactive.png "Omniverse RTX - Interactive (Path Tracing)")